 However, if the bail is currently set higher than you can afford, even going through a bondsman, you may have to look into other options.

-If bail is too high for you and your family to afford, you can hire a criminal defense attorney to seek either a bail reduction or a release without bail (called an "own recognizance release").
+If bail is too high for you and your family to afford, you can hire a criminal defense lawyer in Las Vegas to seek either a bail reduction or a release without bail (called an "own recognizance release").
 Both of these are possibilities, depending upon a number of factors.

 A criminal defendant is entitled to a bail setting under the United States Constitution and the Nevada Constitution for all criminal charges except first degree murder.
 The judge decides the actual bail amount, however, so while a person is entitled to bail, he is not entitled to a bail that he or his family can afford to pay.